Tsukuweb/GetSlackHistory/README.md

 Get Slack conversation data as json files and download files in your workspace with Python and Slack API.

+## Slack API TOKEN

+To use this code, you must prepare your Slack API token which is installed to your workspace.

+The token needs these OAuth Scopes:

+* channels:history
+* channels:read
+* emoji:read
+* files:read
+* groups:history
+* im:history
+* mpim:history

 ## config.yaml

 Write `config.yaml` like `sampleConfig.yaml`.